vseryakov/backendjs/README.md

     - prefix - prefix for the icons, required
     - descr - optional description of the icon
     - latitude, longitude - optional coordinates for the icon
-    - acl_allow - allow access permissions, see `/account/put/icon` for the format and usage
-    - _width - desired width of the stored icon, if negative this means do not upscale, if the image width is less than given then keep it as is
+    - width - desired width of the stored icon, if negative this means do not upscale, if the image width is less than given then keep it as is
-    - _height - height of the icon, same rules apply as for the width above
+    - height - height of the icon, same rules apply as for the width above
-    - _ext - image file format, default is jpg, supports: gif, png, jpg
+    - ext - image file format, default is jpg, supports: gif, png, jpg

 - `/icon/upload`